vt5491/multi-theme-applicator/README.md

 ### Release History
+2021-04-19 - version 2.1.0
+- Dynamically seed the theme dropdown with the active theme and scope based on the current active editor.
+If no prior theme applied, default to the last selected theme and scope of "file".

+   I added this because I recently added a bunch new themes to my atom and I realized it would be nice if the dropdown had the prior selection and scope because I was unable to recognize the new themes by sight.
+Really, this is something that should have been in there all along.

+- Fix a bug noticed during testing whereby "cljs" files were being themed with ".js" file upon fileType scope being applied.
+This might have been my only coffeescript conversion issue.
+I had to tighten up the regex in utils.getTextEditors.

+   Note: 1.3.6 download count as 4/19/21 is 3307.

+2021-04-16 - version 2.0.0
+- Convert from coffeescript to Javascript ES6, using [decaffeinate](https://github.com/decaffeinate/decaffeinate).
+- upgrade jquery and a few other package per "npm audit".

+In short, kind of a utilitarian update that doesn't really add any new functionality.
+Just trying to give the package a "little love" after three years of no updates.

 2018-02-26 - version 1.3.6
 Minor Bug Fixes:
 - Upgrade to jquery 3.x as recommended per github "vulnerable dependencies".